 Students will be evaluated by preceptors, Volunteer Assistant Clinical Professors, or college faculty, for all Pharmacy Practice Experiences.
-The preceptor will complete an evaluation of each student attending a rotation course.
-Academic credit will be established based on these outcomes.
+The preceptor will complete an evaluation of each student which forms the basis for academic credit.
 IPPEs earn credit/no credit.
 "No credit" rotations will have to be repeated.

-APPEs will be graded and the grades will appear on students' transcripts as "A, B, C, etc." If a student is asked to leave a site for performance or for professionalism issues, a grade of "F" will be earned.
+APPE are evaluated by preceptors and grades will appear on students' transcripts as "A, B, C, etc." If a student is asked to leave a site for performance or for professionalism issues, a grade of "F" will be earned.
 Grades below "C" are considered failed APPE rotations.
 Failed courses will have to be repeated at comparable but usually different sites.